-We secure Thoughtworks and client information on every device used to access such information.
+We secure Thoughtworks and client information on devices used to access such information.
 It is vital that you keep your device and the software installed on it up-to-date to prevent security vulnerabilities.
 Make sure you follow our information security policies, maintain defaults and do not install non-authorized software on your computer.
-On client accounts, we must abide by our client's security policies and contractual obligations in addition to Thougthworks' policies.
+On client accounts, we must abide by our client's security policies and contractual obligations in addition to Thoughtworks' policies.

-It is vital that you keep your device and the software installed on it up-to-date to prevent security vulnerabilities.
 For business communication, only use company-provided tools and software.
 This helps us meet our record-keeping obligations, while reducing the risk of phishing and other social engineering attacks.
 If one of our clients mandates and approves the use of a different tool or software, ensure such tool or software is only used for that client's data and purposes.